yazz/VisualJS/README.md

 : Key workflow :

-1) Download JayStation for Windows or OS X from dannea.com
+1) Download JS Creator for Windows or OS X from dannea.com
 2) Create an app with drag and drop editor
 3) Share the URL with a colleage